-SCC will distribute one (1) gold medal, one (1) silver medal, and one (1) bronze medal for each skill area.
-In the case of team events, each team member will receive a medal.
+SCC will distribute one (1) gold medal, one (1) silver medal, and one (1) bronze medal for the secondary and post-secondary skill areas.
+In the case of team events, each team member will receive a medal if they are a winning team.
 The person or team achieving the highest score is awarded the gold medal.
 The person or team achieving the second highest score is awarded the silver and the third highest scoring person or team is awarded the bronze.
-All competitors will receive a certificate of participation from SCC.